Myanmar's Suu Kyi: from prisoner to would-be lawmaker

 “There are certain laws which are obstacles to the freedom of the people,” she said during a rally.
 “We will strive to abolish these laws within the framework of the parliament.”

-That puts her on a collision course with hardliners and an armed forces commander who just this week vowed to protect the military’s place in the corridors of power.
+That puts her on a collision course with hardliners and an armed forces commander who has vowed to protect the military’s place in the corridors of power.

-Writing by Martin Petty in Bangkok; Editing by Alan Raybould and Jonathan Thatcher
+Writing by Martin Petty in Bangkok; Editing by Alan Raybould and Ed Lane